isabella232/offer-decisioning.en/help/offer-activities/configure-offer-selection.md

 ## Assign a ranking formula to a placement {#assign-ranking-formula}

-Once a ranking formula has been created, you can assign it to a placement in a decision.
+Once a ranking formula has been created, you can assign it to a placement in a decision (previously known as offer activity).
 To do this, follow the steps below:

 * Create a decision or edit an existing one, then create the placements that will contain your offers (see [Create decisions](../offer-activities/create-offer-activities.md)).